han850920/DL-implementation-/README.md

 ### Prerequisites

-Anaconda will is a pretty convenient tool to install any version of Python.
+Anaconda will be a pretty convenient tool to install any version of Python.
 Please check the url below and download as your requested.

 ```
 https://www.anaconda.com/download/